Parallel-NetCDF/E3SM-IO/utils/README.md

   files that need to be converted first.
 * A utility program, `dat2nc.c`, can be used to convert the text files.
 Running command `make` under to root folder should already build the executable.
+* In addition to converting the text-based decomposition map into binary form.
+  The dat2nc utility also converts the decomposition map into the format used by the E3SM benchmark.
+  + 0 offsets are removed.
+    In the PIO decomposition map, the index starts from 1.
+The decomposition map may contain 0s which means the process did not access any element.
+They are removed in the converted NetCDF file.
+  + Access to consecutive locations is merged.
+    The PIO decomposition map records the variable offset of every element accessed by a process.
+The dat2nc utility converts them into offset and length pairs, merging consecutive elements.
+  + The offset and length pairs are sorted according to the offset.
+* The original decomposition map can be included in the NetCDF file by adding option `-r`.
+When enabled, dat2nc will save a copy of the original decomposition map in the binary form before applying the conversion mentioned above.
+It is used in the ADIOS blob test cases.
 * The command to combine the three `.dat` files to a NetCDF file for the F case as an example, is:
   ```